HMCL-dev/HMCL/PLATFORM.md

 * 👌: Supported platforms.

   Support is provided by HMCL, tested to work, but may have more issues than a fully supported platform.
-  Support for versions below 1.6 is not guaranteed.
+  Support for versions below Minecraft 1.6 is not guaranteed.
   If you encounter a problem that does not exist on fully supported platforms, you can report it to HMCL.

 * ❔: Low level supported platforms.